-1. Since our previous response we have been made aware of an incident whereby a number of people have jumped into the Tyne at this location.
-The matter was not reported till later and who they were or what relationship they had with the site cannot be confirmed.
+1. Since our previous response we have been made aware of at least one incident whereby several customers from the Beer Garden have jumped into the Tyne.
 You will appreciate that as a tidal river this sort of behaviour is very risky and in recent years there have been notable fatalities.
 We are therefore cautious of development that brings intoxicated people even closer to the water's edge particularly when the relevant licensed premises is across a roadway from the hazard.

-2. Since our previous response we have been approached by Tyne and Wear Fire and Rescue Service to join with them to develop a more robust approach to water safety assessment and response on developmental sites alongside Tidal rivers in our Force Area.
+2. Since our previous response we have been approached by Tyne & Wear Fire & Rescue Service to join with them to develop a more robust approach to water safety assessment and response on developmental sites alongside Tidal rivers in our Force Area.
 This work stems from an approach taken by the Port of London a copy of which I attach for Planning information.

-3. The intention to provide toilet facilities in the Beer garden area has now been removed from the plan and we would therefore stress once again our concerns regarding the safety of people crossing and re-crossing the road, which sadly we are not convinced is adequately addressed by the internal one way system.
+3. The intention to provide toilet facilities in the Beer garden area has now been removed from the plan and we would therefore stress once again our concerns regarding the safety of people crossing and re-crossing the road, which sadly we aren't convinced is adequately addressed by the internal one way system.